gdsbook/book/notebooks/02_geospatial_computational_environment.md

 Jupyter Docker release and builds on top of it a large set of libraries and add-on's that make the life of the geographic data scientist easier.
 A new version of the container including the most recent versions of libraries is released twice a year.
-We have written the book using version `6.1`, but it is likely later versions will work as well.
+We have released the book using version `6.1`, but it is likely later versions will work as well.

 Downloading the container is akin to installing the software you need to interact with the book, so you will only need to run it once.
-However, keep in mind that the image is relatively large (around 4GB), so you will need the space on your machine as well as a good internet connection.
+However, keep in mind that the docker "image," the file that stores the container, is relatively large (around 4GB), so you will need the space on your machine as well as a good internet connection.
 If you check those two boxes, you are ready to go.
 Here are the steps to take: